EichlerLab/svpop/README.md

    if there is only one sample column in the VCF.
 1. min_svlen: Minimum variant size for indels and SVs (supported by pavbedhap and VCF parsers).
 Value is inclusive.
 1. max_svlen: Maximum variant size for indels and SVs (supported by pavbedhap and VCF parsers).
 Value is inclusive.
+1. fill_ref [default False]: If the input VCF has N's in the REF column and variant calls are not resolved by symbolic ALTs (i.e. ALT="<SVTYPE>" with INFO columns describing the variant), then the reference alleles must be filled in.
+   Set this parameter to "True" to tell SV-Pop to fill in N's in the REF column before resolving variants.

 ## Running SV-Pop